inhighered/pal/data/LearningProposal.md

 1. Introduction: Briefly state your overall goal for the course (e.g., "To achieve an A in this course by demonstrating mastery of technical writing principles and producing high-quality work.")
 2. Project Plan: Outline your approach to each major project.
 Include:
-   * Target completion dates (aim to finish ahead of the deadline\!)
+   * Target completion dates (aim to finish ahead of the deadline!)
    * Strategies for time management (e.g., breaking down tasks, allocating specific time slots)
    * Resources you'll utilize (e.g., textbooks, online resources, study groups)
 3. Grade Breakdown: Based on the course grading rubric, how will you earn the grade you desire?
-Be specific\!
+Be specific!
 For example:
    * "I will earn an A on all major projects by carefully following instructions, revising my work thoroughly, and seeking feedback."
    * "I will actively participate in class discussions and contribute meaningfully to peer reviews."
 4. Contingency Plan: What will you do if you encounter unexpected challenges or fall behind schedule? (e.g., "If I struggle with a particular concept, I will seek help from the instructor or a tutor.")